The NTU Partitioned Matching Game for International Kidney Exchange Programs: The NTU matching game with couples

-\begin{proof} Suppose that $M$ is such a matching, and let $x_A$ and $y_A$ denote the two endpoints of the path $P_A$ containing $A$ in $M \Delta M_0$.
-Let $a$ and $b$ be the two endpoints of $P$.
-By Lemma \ref{lem:pathcomp}, there exists an $M_0$-alternating path $P' \subseteq P \cup P_A$ from $b$ to either $x_A$ or to $y_A$ (and to one that is different from $b$), that passes through $A$.
-But then $P'$ is a blocking path for $M$, a contradiction. \end{proof}
+\begin{proof} Suppose that $M\in \SC$ is a matching where one of them, say $B$ has 0 vertices covered.
+By Lemma~\ref{2strong} this means that $|V(M)\cap A|=2$.
+Let $x_A$ and $y_A$ denote the two endpoints of the path $P_A$ containing $\pedge_A$ in $M \Delta M_0$.
+The existence of $P$ implies that there is an $M_0$-alternating path from $B$ to $P_A$, hence also from $B$ to $x_A$ or $y_A$.
+Such a path gives a blocking coalition, as $B$ improves and no player gets worse. \end{proof}